jeremykendall/query-auth/README.md

 * Validate incoming signature
 * If the signature is valid, check the storage layer to see if that combination of API key and signature have been used before
-* If they have, the request is likely a replay attack
+* If they have, the request is likely a replay attack and should be denied
 * If they have not, persist the API key, signature, and an expiration timestamp
 * Routinely purge records with a timestamp beyond the expiration time

 **IMPORTANT**: The signature expiration timestamp should be greater than maximum allowable drift.
 Deleting a signature too soon can leave you vulnerable to a replay attack.

+**NOTE**: Implementing a replay prevention strategy is optional.
+It is not a requirement for using this library.
+It is, however, *highly* recommended.

 The [`QueryAuth\Storage\SignatureStorage`](https://github.com/jeremykendall/query-auth/blob/master/src/QueryAuth/Storage/SignatureStorage.php)
 interface is provided to aid in implementing replay attack prevention.